 - 30-60 seconds for delicate, spring harvest teas; 1-3 minutes for regular harvest, more robust teas (when in doubt, taste the tea every 30 sec to decide when it’s ready).
 High quality green teas may be steeped multiple times.

 Pro Tip: Don't let your tea steep for too long!
-It's best to take the leaves/sachet/bag out when the time's up so you aren't left with a bitter cup.
+Use a tea filters to easily take the leaves/sachet/bag out when the time's up so you aren't left with a bitter cup.
 Taste your tea after the recommended steeping time and then decide if you’d like it to steep a little longer.

 Pro Tip: Cover your tea while it steeps to keep all the heat and aroma in the steeping vessel.